RimaKanungo/AmazonSmokeTest/README.md

    b.
 TestUtil.java : Capturing screenshot, storing screenshot in the mentioned path, making zip of the reports,current date/time
        generation functions are defined here.

+All the testcases and testscripts are under : AmazonSmokeTest/src/test/java/